SysKitTeam/docs-point/reporting/power-platform-reports.md

 The additional column available in the **column chooser**, located in the top right corner of the report, is the **Creator Sign-in Status**.

-## Flow Permissions Report
+## Power Automate Permissions Report

-The Flow Permissions report gives insight into the permissions given to Power Automate Flows.
+The Flow Permissions report gives insight into the permissions granted to Power Automate Flows.

 ### Generate Report

 * **Click the Reports button** on the screen's left side.
-* **Select the Power Platform category in the filter** you can find in the upper left corner.
+* **Select the Power Platform category in the filter** in the upper left corner.
 * **Click the Flow Permissions report tile** to be redirected to the Selection screen.

 ### Report Data